Student Activities Office Grants

 A requirement of the SAO Grants process is submitting the appropriate documentation after your event.
 Use this resource to ensure that your group’s documentation can be accepted and reviewed by your advisor.

-2025-2026 SAO Grant Deadlines
+2026-2027 SAO Grant Deadlines

 SAO Grant deadlines are very firm.
 Please use this resource to ensure that you are meeting all deadlines.
-An update this year is that all deadlines are now at 10:00 AM on the date listed
+An update this year is that application deadlines are now at 10:00 AM on the date listed

-2025-2026 Proposal Template and Application Form
+2026-2027 Proposal Template and Application Form

-This template must be used for all 2025-2026 SAO Grant applications.
+This template must be used for all 2026-2027 SAO Grant applications.
 Failure to use this updated template will result in your group’s immediate denial prior to being seen by the committee.

 Operational vs. Program Expenses